garylirocks/quickrefs/azure-storage.markdown

 - Storage Sync Service is the top-level Azure resource for Azure File Sync.
 - A Storage Sync Service instance can connect to multiple storage accounts via multiple sync groups.

+## Independent `FileShares` resource

+- A new top-level resource type (`Microsoft.FileShares/fileShares`), independent of storage accounts
+- A resource is just for one file share, unlike a storage account, which could have multiple shares
+- Resource name
+  - Does NOT need to be globally unique
+  - It gets a system-generated unique FQDN like: `fs-xxxxxxxxxxxxxxxxx.z18.file.storage.azure.net`
+  - Could specify a mount name different from the resource name
+- Tier: SSD
+- Protocol: NFS only, no SMB support
+  - NFS v4.1
+  - Support most Linux distributions
+  - You need to install `aznfs` package on the client VM first
+- Reliability: LRS or ZRS
+- Performance: customizable size (min 32GB), IOPS and throughput
+- Root squash: permissions for NFS file shares are enforced by the client OS rather than the Azure Files service.
+Toggling the root squash behavior reduces the rights of the root user for NFS shares
+- Management requests throttling:
+  - Similar to Azure Resource Manager throttling method
+  - Uses token bucket algorithm
+  - e.g. max 300 write operations per second, refilled at 15 requests per second

+### Connection

+- Public endpoint: must specificy vNet/subnet, no open access
+- Or private endpoint

 ## NetApp Files